ilovepixelart/ts-migrate-mongoose/README.md

 // Import your models here
 import User from '../models/User'

-// Make any changes you need to make to the database here export async function up (): Promise<void> {
+export async function up (): Promise<void> {
   // Then you can use it in the migration like so await User.create({ firstName: 'John', lastName: 'Doe' })